 Thus, if the above method fails for you, then follow these steps:

-STEP 5: Assign An Author After Shifting The Articles From Blogger to WordPress
+Step 5: Assign An Author To The Articles After Shifting Them From Blogger to WordPress

 To transfer the images, follow these steps:

-I know, some of you might have a doubt that if we change the URL structure of our posts, won’t our the old links to our articles throw 404 errors?
-Won’t it hurt my SEO and drop my rankings?
+I know, some of you might have a doubt that if we change the URL structure of our posts, won’t the old links to our articles return 404 errors?
+Won’t it hurt our SEO and drop our rankings?

 Well, don’t worry!
 I have got you covered.
 I have a smart redirection solution that will take care of all these issues and trust me, your site will never throw 404 errors.